angrybacon/doomsday-wiki/markdown/articles/2021/09/27/dark-pitual.md

 egregiously misplays more than once but I messed up the chances by not piling Emrakul 2nd so I could :card[Shelldock Isle].
 First misbuilt pile of the day.

-G3 was just a series of clunky draws that were enough to resolve a doomsday but couldn't beat the :card[Pyroblast] in his hand that hit my brainstorm and left the Emrakul stranded in my hand while he beat down with his :card[Collector Ouphe].
+G3 was just a series of clunky draws that were enough to resolve a Doomsday but couldn't beat the :card[Pyroblast] in his hand that hit my brainstorm and left the Emrakul stranded in my hand while he beat down with his :card[Collector Ouphe].